stcarrez/ada-wiki/README.md

 * Render the wiki text in HTML, text or another wiki format.

-The Ada Wiki library is used by [Ada Web Application](https://gitlab.com/stcarrez/ada-awa) for the implementation of the blog and wiki online plugins.
+The Ada Wiki library is used by [Ada Web Application](https://gitlab.com/stcarrez/ada-awa) for the implementation of the blog and wiki online plugins and by [mdshow](https://gitlab.com/stcarrez/mdshow) a terminal based
+Markdown viewer.

 You can play with the Wiki engine by using [Wi2wic](https://gitlab.com/stcarrez/wi2wic) on https://wi2wic.vacs.fr/wi2wic/index.html